 How Often Should I Clean My Slicer?

 You should wipe down your slicer after every use, or any time you change products.
 This will help facilitate safe food practices and keep your slicer sanitary.
 High-volume delis should take apart and wash their slicer daily.
 Be sure to clean in all the nooks and crannies to get any food debris or juices that have gotten in!
+Read our detailed instructions for cleaning a meat slicer.

 What Can You Slice with a Meat Slicer?